hexeberlin/help-ukraine-bot/README.md

 # Help Ukraine Bot

+## Local development

-Add this lines to your `settings.env` file and replace the token with your bot token for local development.
+To run the bot add this lines to your `settings.env` file and replace the token with your bot token for local development.

 ```env
 [DEVELOPMENT]